 Contractors are better suited to larger, complex jobs like renovating rooms or replacing damaged roofs or roof sections after a hurricane.
 Although such jobs may be considered emergency repairs, they can’t be fixed quickly due to their complexity and scale.

-A good way to make sure that your handyman’s or contractor’s work meets your specifications is to discuss and agree on them as part of their hiring process.
+A good way to ensure that your handyman’s or contractor’s work meets your specifications is to discuss and agree on them as part of their hiring process.